What’s the difference between an operational cost and compensation?

 Examples include additional transport costs, mustering and feed supplies.

 You need pre-approval for operational costs.
-You'll need to work with your Incident Control Point (ICP) Manager and the MPI Regional Recovery team who can help you to have these approved.
+You'll need to work with your Farm Systems Manager (FSM), who can help you to have these approved.

 You may be eligible for compensation if you have incurred a loss due to the Ministry for Primary Industries’ (MPI) exercise of powers or restrictions under the Biosecurity Act 1993 (the Act) section 162A, parts 6 and 7.